-These are the projects currently taking place at eSpace and within the student associations for Spring 2024.
+These are the projects currently taking place at eSpace and within the student associations for Autumn 2024.

 This info icon shows which projects are still accepting applications from students.
 Hover to view.